-Research company Current Analysis has carried out a study of Orange Business Services collaboration and communications services.
+Research company Current Analysis has carried out a study of Orange Business collaboration and communications services.
 The full study is available to download and we have highlighted the key points here for your convenience.

 1. global services

-Orange Business Services is an innovative leader in the global enterprise market for collaboration and communications services.
+Orange Business is an innovative leader in the global enterprise market for collaboration and communications services.
 Via its own global network Orange can deliver a full portfolio of mobile and fixed voice; audio, video and web conferencing, and contact center services.

 2. vendor-agnostic approach